-This recipe works well as a warm side or as a cold grain salad.
-As a warm side, it can be served directly after combining all the elements together.
-If you choose to serve it cold and it has been marinading in the fridge for a few hours, make sure to taste it and refresh the flavors.
+This easy vegan roasted carrots and farro recipe works well as a warm side dish or as a cold grain salad.
+As a warm vegan carrot side dish, it can be served directly after combining all the elements together.
+If you choose to serve it cold and it has been marinating in the fridge for a few hours, make sure to taste it and refresh the flavors.
 It may need an extra squeeze of lemon juice, a dash of salt or a bit more maple syrup.

-This recipe works well for fall or winter.
+This roasted carrots with farro recipe works well for fall or winter.
 Whether as a work lunch, fall picnic, or even hearty Thanksgiving side, this side dish is slightly sweet from the carrots, herbaceous from the fresh dill, tangy from the citrus, a little spicy from the fresh ginger, savory from the shallots, and has a pleasing chewy texture from the farro.

 Roasted Carrots and Farro with Citrus, Ginger and Dill